-The key audit matter How the matter was addressed in our audit Our procedures as regards the tests of detail performed were as follows: Assessing the fair value of Level 2 and Level 3 financial instruments through the use of our own valuation specialist to independently test the valuation model and assess the appropriateness of the valuation by management, such as discount factors as well as utilized key underlying financial data inputs from external sources, as applicable We evaluated the adjustments made by the Group to the parameters and data that have been affected by the impacts of COVID-19.
+The key audit matter How the matter was addressed in our audit The Rey addit matter now the matter was addressed in our addit Our procedures as regards the tests of detail performed were as follows: - Assessing the fair value of Level 2 and Level 3 financial instruments through the use of our own valuation specialist to independently test the valuation model and assess the appropriateness of the valuation by management, such as discount factors as well as utilized key underlying financial data inputs from external sources, as applicable. - We evaluated the adjustments made by the Group to the parameters and data that have been affected by the impact of COVID-19.
 No material exceptions were noted as part of our testing.